 Do something about it.
 If you are in a destructive relationship and don’t know how to get out of it, then consider seeking professional help.
 If your supervisor is destructive, seek help from your company’s Human Resources department or consider transferring to another department.
 If your parents or adult children are destructive, consider creating more distance or stronger boundaries between you and them.
 Whatever the problem is, start to do something about it.
 Victims in destructive relationships often think that they are the problem because an abusive partner needs someone to blame for his/her actions.

 Without dwelling on them, try to understand the source of your fears.
-There is an old adage that I disagree with that says “Money is power.”
+There is an old adage that I disagree with, which says, “Money is power.”
 Instead, what I believe to be true is “Knowledge is power.”
 Often, it helps to know what it is we’re afraid of.
 Is it failure or success?
 Is it popularity or rejection?
 It takes most people years to understand what is happening inside their minds.
 Years ago, I had a supervisor who was emotionally destructive to me.
 What helped me greatly was when I learned that he was this way to everyone.
 Most people not only don’t know what they’re afraid of, they’re often unaware they are afraid at all!
 They go about being shy, anxious, controlling, belligerent, overly passive, or resentful.

 Don’t entertain negative thoughts